LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 This page contains fully detailed steps including graphics.

-Some sections have a "Section Summary (click to open/close)":
+Some sections have a Section Summary:

 * To view the summary, click on the row
-* If the summary is all you need to complete that step, use the `skip forward` symbol (<span class="loop-big">:material-skip-forward:</span>) to skip to the next instruction
+* If the summary is all you need, use the `skip forward` symbol (<span class="loop-big">:material-skip-forward:</span>) to skip to the next instruction
-* Or follow detailed instructions below the summary
+* Or follow the detailed instructions below the summary

+As you configure for Browser Build, you go back and forth between GitHub and Apple Developer webpages.
+Use right click to open a new tab or copy a link address, as appropriate, while proceeding.

 An automatic table of contents (TOC) should appear for each page on the right side of your browser (if browser is "wide" enough).
 If not, tap on the hamburger menu (upper left) and this page name to see the TOC.

-For sparse instructions without the details, right click on the link below:
+For sparse instructions, right click on the link below:

 * [LoopWorkspace Build Instructions](https://github.com/LoopKit/LoopWorkspace/blob/main/fastlane/testflight.md)

 ## Prerequisites